PixieBurger/pixusa/_posts/2019-05-05-ringvaart.md

 race bikers, takes you alongside the Halemeerpolder, in the channel created around it, the ringvaart.
 The beauty of this tour is that one can start (and end it) in a number of different cities in the
 Randstand: Amsterdam, Leiden, and even Den Haag.
+On the way, I had pretty strong headwinds (4-5 on the scale), but at least on the way back, I could then smash it.

 > I even entered the secured part of Schiphol today.
 Only for a few meters, but still, the gate went up.